 Indeed, Trump has already done Bibi’s bidding.
-He’s moved the U.S. embassy to Jerusalem, cut aid to the Palestinians, and pulled out of the Iran deal.
-Most recently, the president gave Netanyahu an enormous campaign gift: recognizing Israeli sovereignty over the Golan Heights.
-He did this without getting anything in return.
+He’s moved the U.S. embassy to Jerusalem, cut aid to the Palestinians, and pulled the United States out of the Iran deal.
+Most recently, the president gave Netanyahu an enormous campaign gift—recognizing Israeli sovereignty over the Golan Heights—without getting anything in return.
 Then, Trump helped Bibi again, designating the Iran Revolutionary Guards Corps as a terrorist organization.
 Standing idle while Netanyahu annexes the settlements would be Trump’s logical next step.

 If this plan is carried out, the president’s evangelical base would be delighted, but the damage would be irreversible.
 Israel cannot control Palestinians in the West Bank forever without suffering profound consequences.
 By extending Israeli sovereignty to territory that should one day constitute a Palestinian state, Netanyahu will force Israel to give up its commitment to remaining both Jewish and democratic—embroiling the nation even deeper into an existential crisis.
 Former Prime Minister Ehud Barak warned two years ago that Israel was already on a “slippery slope” toward apartheid.

 For now, many Israelis don’t seem to care.
 Netanyahu’s 10-year premiership has outlasted the 2011 Arab Uprisings, the Syrian civil war, two conflicts in Gaza, and the Great Recession.
-Throughout this period of global tumult, he has kept Israel relatively stable and secure.
+Throughout a period of global tumult, he has kept Israel relatively stable and secure.
 He has expanded Israel’s diplomatic relations abroad, including with China and India.
 He has forged quiet relationships with its Sunni Arab neighbors, like Saudi Arabia.
 And he has overseen Israel’s thriving economy, which enjoys an unemployment rate below 4 percent.
-But this short-term success obfuscates the long-term damage he’s inflicting on the country.
+This short-term success, however, obfuscates the long-term damage he’s inflicting on the country.
 Economic prosperity will mean very little if Israel can no longer remain a Jewish democracy.